daotl/acei/spec/acei/apps.md

   concurrent writes.
 This can be accomplished by using a data store that supports ACID transactions with snapshot isolation.

-- **Asynchronous:** Taking a snapshot can be time-consuming, so it must not halt chain progress, for example by running in a separate thread.
+- **Asynchronous:** Taking a snapshot can be time-consuming, so it must not halt ledger progress, for example by running in a separate thread.

 - **Deterministic:** A snapshot taken at the same height in the same format must be identical